BitBagCommerce/SyliusImojePlugin/README.md

   ![Screenshot showing payment method config in admin](doc/create_ing_method.png)

-And now, you can configure our payment method in the admin panel
+And now, you can configure your payment method in the admin panel
 * first you need to add gateway code for example "ing_code" and set position